HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-4 VHF and UHF.md

 - 2 meters (144-148 MHz) - VHF
 - 70 centimeters (420-450 MHz) - UHF

-> **Key Information**: *UHF signals are rarely heard beyond their radio horizon because they are not usually propagated by the ionosphere*.
+> **Key Information:** *UHF signals are rarely heard beyond their radio horizon because they are not usually propagated by the ionosphere*.

 Unlike HF signals, which can be refracted by the ionosphere to travel beyond the horizon, VHF and UHF signals generally follow a line-of-sight path.
 This makes them reliable for local communications but limits their range.